Commitment + Clinical Leadership = Better Outcomes

 The main difference between whole grain and refined bread is the state of the seed.
 Whole grains contain the bran, germ, and endosperm, while refined grains have the bran and germ removed from them.1

-Whole grains also contain 1-4 grams of fiber per serving.3 Fiber is responsible for helping your body move food throughout your digestive track, which can help lower cholesterol and lessen blood clots.2
+Whole grains also contain 1-4 grams of fiber per serving.3 Fiber is responsible for helping your body move food throughout your digestive tract, which can help lower cholesterol and lessen blood clots.2

 The next time you go grocery shopping, make an effort to swap out your refined grains for whole grain options.
 This is one small diet change you can make to start eating healthier.